 - Competition Analysis – What are your competitors doing well/badly and how can we reverse engineer links.

 These core concepts are integrated into every link building strategy we use and should be built into yours or simply integrated individually.

 In short, this involves looking at what your top ranking competitors are doing in regards to digital PR and link building.
-As mentioned above we have a full guide on this but the very short version is:
+You can read all about this in our competitor link analysis guide, but the short version is:

 - Analyse the competitor inside Ahrefs.